 - A written statement regarding financial need

-A committee of faculty, staff and students will select the scholarship recipient.
-For more information, contact the Center for International Education, 864-7550.
+A committee of faculty and staff will select the scholarship recipient.
+For more information, contact the Center for International Education, (504) 864-7550.

 Other Funding Opportunities

 AAUW (Breaking through barriers for Women and Girls): Offers fellowships, grants and awards for U.S. and International women scholars in graduate school.

 Fastweb: Scholarship searches for both U.S. citizens and non-citizens.

 Institute of International Education (IIE) Funding for U.S. Study Online: Funding for U.S. Study Online is an extensive database of scholarships, fellowships and grants organized and maintained by the Institute of International Education (IIE).

 International Financial Aid and College Scholarship Search: financial aid, college scholarship and grant information for US and international students wishing to study abroad.

 International Scholarships: Designed for any international or U.S. student for study around the world.

 International Student Loan: Provides access to loans for non-US Citizens from anywhere in the world who are planning to study at approved schools throughout the USA.